 If your child seems unwell and in pain for more than a couple of hours, it would be a good idea to have him checked by your doctor or health worker.
 How quickly you have him checked depends on several things like:

 - how old he is (babies need to be checked earlier than older children)

 - whether he will drink (drinking helps prevent dehydration)

 - whether he is vomiting and has runny poo (he will be losing fluid (water) from his body if he is vomiting and has diarrhoea)

 - his temperature is high for more than a few hours.

 If it seems likely that your child has gastroenteritis, see the topic 'Gastroenteritis' for ideas about drinks, food and when to have your child checked.

 There are many other health problems that can cause tummy pain for children.

 - Constipation is often thought to be a cause of pain, but not all people who have constipation have much tummy pain (see 'Constipation').

 - Some people who have pain will have food intolerances.
 Their gut cannot digest some foods and this can cause damage to the lining of the gut.
-They may be intolerant to lactose in milk (see 'Lactose intolerance in babies') or gluten (in wheat and other grains, see 'Coeliac disease').
+They may be intolerant to lactose in milk (see 'Lactose intolerance in babies') or gluten (in wheat and other grains, see 'Coeliac disease in children').